mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - PHP - phpMyAdmin Related Items.md

 ### Tweaking the phpMyAdmin install.

-Disable “The phpMyAdmin configuration storage is not completely configured…” message and version check:
+Disable “The phpMyAdmin configuration storage is not completely configured…” (`PmaNoRelation_DisableWarning`) message and the default version check `VersionCheck` by opening up the phpMyAdmin config file:

 	sudo nano /usr/share/phpmyadmin/config.inc.php

+And add these configuration items to the bottom of the file:

 	// Added 2012-04-17 to disable PMA warning & version check.
 	$cfg['PmaNoRelation_DisableWarning'] = true;